harrypickering/xHLA_R/README.md

 Ensure that you have installed the burrows wheeler aligner (BWA), the diamond aligner and seqtk (sequence toolkit).

+We use Macs, so homebrew is our method of choice for installing these dependencies

+>brew install bwa
+>brew install diamond
+>brew install seqtk

 Install the R packages you will need.
 Some of these are native, but always worth checking. i.e. in R